masszhou/spconv_lite/README.md

 I made following major changes:
 * import and modifed a subset of functions from spconv based on my own need.
 * refactor source codes
-* fix compiler warning after analysing the source codes and algorihtm
+* fix errors and all compiler warning
-* use docker container as building/deployment toolchain
 * add my understanding about sparse convolution algorithm
 * analysing kernel functions and performance
+* optimize convolution process
 * evaluate with similar functions in the newest pytorch

 Github do not support math rendering, this document can be rendered by e.g. MathJax.